-Over 70% of consumers believe that to save the oceans we should consume seafood only from sustainable sources1.
+Sixty-five percent of consumers believe that to save the oceans we should consume seafood only from sustainable sources.
 The supply chain needs to respond to this demand and ensure that environmental and social threats related to tuna fishing are minimised through sourcing from verifiably sustainable fisheries.